neicnordic/sensitive-data-archive/postgresql/rollback.docs/23_expand_files_table_with_storage_locations.rollback.md

 if result of query is not 23, do not proceed with instructions.

 ## Rollback instructions
-The schema rollback can be ran is recommended to be ran in a transaction, as if somethings goes wrong during schema rollback it can be aborted by rolling back transaction with the following statement
+The schema rollback is recommended to be executed in a transaction, as if something goes wrong during the rollback it can be aborted by rolling back transaction with the following statement
 ```sql
 ROLLBACK;